XPaladiumyX/XPaladiumyX/README.md

 ## 💻 My Projects
 **SkyXNetwork**
 – A fully custom Minecraft server project, featuring unique gameplay mechanics, custom plugins, and a seamless experience for players.

+**SkyXComms/SkyTalk (Work in Progress)**
+– A next-generation communication platform built *for gamers by gamers*, inspired by Discord but with more features, better performance, and a gamer-first UX.
+This is one of the final goals of the SkyXNetwork project.

 **SkyXControl**
 – A powerful plugin for Minecraft (1.7 - 1.21+) that allows server owners to create custom actions through a simple GUI.
 It includes zone protection, ranks management, conditional events, and much more!